 The telemedicine trend isn’t isolated to these two providers.
 Prior to the pandemic, many ASCIP members’ clinics offered no telemedicine.
 Today, most clinics provide some form of telemedicine.

 So what does this mean for injured workers?
 Those who are uncertain or fearful about going into a medical setting during the pandemic can receive care while sheltering in place.
 Renee McGuire, Risk Management Technician for Anaheim Elementary School District states “I am thankful that our frontline clinics provide telemedicine.
 It has been a monumental service during the pandemic crisis allowing our injured employees continued access to medical care and treatment.
 Telemedicine offers several advantages including reduced wait times, reduced lost time from work, and increased access to care.”

-Not only does telemedicine benefit injured workers, there are advantages for employers as well, including: Return to work issues are addressed quickly; reduces delays in care allowing claims to move towards a quicker conclusion, and overall, claims costs tend to be lower.
+Not only does telemedicine benefit injured workers, there are advantages for employers as well, including Return to work issues are addressed quickly; reduces delays in care allowing claims to move towards a quicker conclusion, and overall, claim costs tend to be lower.

 “The Times They Are A-Changin’ ”, whether it be telecommuting, distance learning, video conferencing, leveraging technology, or telemedicine.
 We are learning new, effective ways that are much different from what was the norm less than six months ago and we have proven that we can adapt and embrace these changes.
 Telemedicine is just one of these changes offering a convenient and effective alternative to the traditional model of medical care.